Mintz Law Firm

 Colorado’s Statute of Limitations Laws

 The statute of limitations that applies to your personal injury claim depends on the nature of the accident or incident that harmed you.
-In Colorado, for most cases (except those arising from car accidents), the statute of limitations is two years from the date of the accident.
+In Colorado, for most cases (except those arising from truck or car accidents), the statute of limitations is two years from the date of the accident.
 For personal injury claims arising from a car accident, the statute of limitations is three years from the date of the accident.

 Exceptions to Colorado’s Statute of Limitations